fantasycalendar/FoundryVTT-Tagger/README.md

 - `Tagger.getByTag(["tags", "to", "look", "for"], { matchAll: true, sceneId: "8xjy4UUVoRcEYUNy" })`

 ### Get Tags
-Gets all tags from a given object
+Gets all tags from a given PlaceableObject

-`Tagger.getTags(object)`
+`Tagger.getTags(PlaceableObject)`

 ```
-@param	{object}        inObject        The object get tags from
+@param    {string|array}     inTags      An array of tags or a string of tags (separated by commas) that will be searched for
+@param    {PlaceableObject}  inOptions   An optional object that can contain any of the following:
+                                             - matchAll {boolean}        - whether the PlaceableObjects must contain all of the provided tags
+                                             - caseInsensitive {boolean} - whether the search is case insensitive (capitals vs lowercase is not considered)
+                                             - objects {array}           - an array of PlaceableObjects to test

-@returns {array}                        An array of tags from the object
+                                             - ignore {array}            - an array of PlaceableObjects to ignore
+                                             - sceneId {string}          - a string ID for the scene to search in

+@returns  {Promise}                      A promise that will resolve when all PlaceableObjects have been found, returning an array of PlaceableObjects
 ```

 ### Set Tags

-Set the tags on an object
+Set the tags on an PlaceableObject

-`Tagger.setTags(object|array, string|array)`
+`Tagger.setTags(PlaceableObject|array, string|array)`

 ```
-@param 	{object|array}	inObjects       An object or an array of objects to set tags on
+@param    {PlaceableObject|array}    inObjects   A PlaceableObject or an array of PlaceableObjects to set tags on
-@param 	{string|array} 	inTags          An array of tags or a string of tags (separated by commas) that will
-                                        override all tags on the objects
+@param    {string|array}             inTags      An array of tags or a string of tags (separated by commas) that will override all tags on the PlaceableObjects

-@returns {promise}                      A promise that will resolve when the objects' tags have been updated
+@returns  {promise}                              A promise that will resolve when the PlaceableObjects' tags have been updated

 ```

 ### Add Tags

-Adds tags to an object
+Adds tags to an PlaceableObject

-`Tagger.addTags(object|array, string|array)`
+`Tagger.addTags(PlaceableObject|array, string|array)`

 ```
-@param 	{object|array}	inObjects       An object or an array of objects to add tags to
+@param    {PlaceableObject|array}    inObjects   A PlaceableObject or an array of PlaceableObjects to add tags to
-@param 	{string|array} 	inTags          An array of tags or a string of tags (separated by commas) that will
-                                        be added to the objects
+@param    {string|array}             inTags      An array of tags or a string of tags (separated by commas) that will be added to the PlaceableObjects

-@returns {promise}                      A promise that will resolve when the objects' tags have been updated
+@returns  {promise}                              A promise that will resolve when the tags have been updated
 ```

 ### Remove Tags

-Removes tags from an object
+Removes tags from an PlaceableObject

-`Tagger.removeTags(object|array, string|array)`
+`Tagger.removeTags(PlaceableObject|array, string|array)`

 ```
-@param 	{object|array}	inObjects       An object or an array of objects to remove tags from
+@param    {PlaceableObject|array}    inObjects   A PlaceableObject or an array of PlaceableObjects to remove tags from
-@param 	{string|array} 	inTags          An array of tags or a string of tags (separated by commas) that will
-                                        be removed from the objects
+@param    {string|array}             inTags      An array of tags or a string of tags (separated by commas) that will be removed from the PlaceableObjects

-@returns {promise}                      A promise that will resolve when the objects' tags have been updated
+@returns  {promise}                              A promise that will resolve when the tags have been updated
 ```

 ### Clear All Tags

-Removes all tags from an object
+Removes all tags from an PlaceableObject

-`Tagger.clearAllTags(object|array)`
+`Tagger.clearAllTags(PlaceableObject|array)`

 ```
-@param 	{object|array}  inObjects       The objects to remove all tags from
+@param    {PlaceableObject|array}    inObjects   The PlaceableObjects to remove all tags from

-@returns {promise}                      A promise that will resolve when the objects' tags have been updated
+@returns  {promise}                              A promise that will resolve when the tags have been updated
 ```